igormiktor/CARRTv2/README.md

 the iPhone slowly past an operating refrigerator) make indoor navigation the secondary challenge.

-The name is thanks to my daughter.
+The name "CARRT" is thanks to my daughter.

 ## Specs